panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 `ref({ name: 'Batman' })` creates a ref that stores an object.
 You can access the object from the ref using `hero.value`.
 And also access any properties of that object using regular property accessors: `hero.value.name`.

 Moreover, the object stored in a ref automagically *becomes reactive*!
-Plus the reactivity is applied deeply on nested objects or arrays of the original object stored in the ref.
+Plus the reactivity is applied deeply on nested objects or arrays.

 Let's update the hero name from `'Batman'` to `'Joker'` when a button is clicked: